 After a taste of the French countryside, continue to cosmopolitan Paris, and explore the splendor of the “City of Light,” from famous landmarks and world-class museums to legendary cuisine.
 The intermingling of intimate charm and magnificent grandeur makes Paris a visitor’s dream.
-Throughout history, Paris has been a magnet for performing artists and musical luminaries.
+Throughout history, Paris has been undeniably a magnet for performing artists and musical luminaries.
 Classical musicians who blossomed in Paris include legendary composers Hector Berlioz and Claude Debussy as well as George Bizet, who composed the famous opera, Carmen.
 Live music performances, whether concerts, operas, or cabarets, are an integral element of Parisian culture.

 Come to France and be a part of the magic as you perform in stunning venues for appreciative audiences.
-Enjoy a concert tour of France, and let yourself be immersed in all that Normandy and Paris have to offer as you share your music with local people.
+Bring your choir, band, or orchestra to experience all that Normandy and Paris have to offer and share your music with local people.

 Depart North America for Paris, France.
 Bon voyage!

 Welcome to France!
 Arrive in Paris and continue on to Rouen, the capital of Upper Normandy that was once one of the most prosperous cities in medieval Europe.
 Enjoy an introduction to France with time at leisure to explore Rouen and its charming Old Town.

 Continue on to Caen, the capital of Lower Normandy.
 As you enter the city, admire buildings crafted from famous Caen stone, a beautiful limestone quarried in the area.

 Check in to your hotel, and take time to relax and refresh.
 Rehearsal can be arranged.

 Tonight, a welcome dinner of local specialties is served as your tour manager previews the days ahead.

 Today, join a local guide as you discover Normandy’s hallowed ground.

 Begin your first full day in France with a visit to the Caen Memorial, a museum dedicated to peace.
 Built on the site of a former bunker, the Caen Memorial is considered the best World War II museum in France.

 Travel along the coast, and see towns and beaches dotted with memorials, monuments, and

 Later this afternoon, perform a commemorative concert at the Normandy American Cemetery and Memorial honoring American soldiers who perished in Europe during World War II.